 Once we were relaxed, it was time for lunch at Little Bite of Everything.

-Little Bite of Everything has been voted Dickson’s Best Burger for 3 years running now.
+Little Bite of Everything has been consistently voted Dickson’s Best Burger.
 Besides burgers, their menu features southern dishes from salads and wraps to chicken sandwiches and mac & cheese.

 We went for their award-winning burgers, of course.
 Kevin opted for the Original Mac & Cheese Burger while I had the Southern Burger with a fried green tomato and pimento cheese.